jamescherti/minimal-emacs.d/README.md

 **Here are the instructions for installing minimal-emacs.d:** [Install minimal-emacs.d](#install-minimal-emacsd).

+For those new to Emacs wondering what `init.el` or `early-init.el` are:

+- The `early-init.el` file is an initialization file that is loaded very early in the startup process, before the Emacs graphical interface is initialized.
+It was introduced in Emacs 27 to allow users to configure aspects of Emacs that affect startup performance and GUI elements that need to be set before the packages load.
+- The `init.el` file is the main user configuration file that Emacs loads after initializing the package system and basic runtime environment.
+It contains user customizations, such as setting variables, loading packages, configuring modes, and defining keybindings.

 ![](https://www.jamescherti.com/misc/screenshot-minimal-emacs-2.png)
 *(The theme shown in the screenshot above is ef-melissa-light, which is part of the ef-themes collection available on MELPA.)*
 ![](https://www.jamescherti.com/misc/screenshot-minimal-emacs-1.png)